 • frame interval (0.5–3 secs).

-On the Olympus I have tried doing selfies with the video and extracting stills, but even on the highest ‘SuperFine’ video setting, the extracted 16:9 still is 1920 x 1080 pixels, while a still is 4000 x 2256.
-You do notice the difference so getting to grips wit the custom self-timer is best, even if autofocus on a passing boat can be hit and miss.
+I have tried doing selfies with the video and extracting stills, but even on the highest ‘SuperFine’ video setting, the extracted 16:9 still is 1920 x 1080 pixels, while a photo is 4000 x 2256.
+You do notice the difference so getting to grips wit the custom self-timer is best, even if autofocusing on a passing boat can be hit and miss.

-The battery is a slim 1270Ah which does masses of shots and you can charge it in the camera which is one less thing to carry.
-But for 20 quid I bought 3 clone batteries plus a travel-friendly USB housing rather than a main charger (right) which will work off a laptop, battery pack, USB wall plug or a solar panel.
+The battery is a slim 1270Ah which does masses of shots (four days or more) and you can charge it in the camera which is one less thing to carry.
+But for 20 quid I bought 3 clone batteries plus a travel-friendly USB housing rather than a mains charger (right) which will work off a laptop, battery pack, USB wall plug or a solar snorkel.

 Once I’d have said GPS position, elevation and a compass in a camera were gimmicks.
 Now I’d admit they add some redundancy when a proper GPS unit goes flat, as it did on me one time.
-There’s an easy-access external switch to turn the GPS can on to log a waypoint of the frame, for what that’s worth.
+There’s an easy-access external switch to turn the GPS on to log a waypoint of the picture, for what that’s worth.
 Otherwise, all the other data, as above, is viewable by simply pressing the Info button with the camera off.
 Up it comes for 10 secs, north by northwest.
 The TG-5 will also take great pictures.
+At home I use my TG almost every day.

 Red; easy to find on the river bed